A New Badge From Amazon Will Appear on Newly Released Products

-Amazon has gone a long way from being an online book shop to becoming one of the biggest eCommerce actor in the world.
+Amazon has come a long way from being an online book shop to becoming one of the biggest eCommerce actors in the world.
 Being the best in this industry also means being very big.
-Nevertheless, even robust, Amazon has made it possible even for people with minimal technical knowledge to be able to shop products on its platform.
+Nevertheless, even robust Amazon has made it possible even for people with minimal technical knowledge to be able to shop for products on its platform.

 Excellent search functionality, high-quality images, ratings, and reviews are just some of the perks that make shopping on Amazon convenient and straightforward.
 But Amazon doesn’t want to stop there.
 In its latest efforts to make shopping even more accessible for online consumers, Amazon has added a “New” badge.
 The “new” badge will appear on new products.

 At this point, we still don’t know what criteria Amazon will apply to the “new” badges.
 This is an excellent opportunity for sellers to make their products more visible, especially in saturated markets.

 Amazon decided to start experimenting with a “new” badge to help the shoppers determine what item to buy.
 This is just one in line of many Amazon efforts to label products uniquely and helpfully.
 A “new” badge is not alone out there.
 Amazon has been testing other badges and labels.
 For instance, we have seen some products being labeled as “Best Sellers.”
 There are others labeled as “Amazon’s Choice.”